iifl-logo

 Burnpur Cement Ltd Share Price Management Discussions

-India is the second-largest cement producer in the world and accounts for over 8% of the global installed capacity.
-Of the total capacity, 98% lies with the private sector and the rest with the public sector.
-As the country experiences rapid economic growth and urban migration, the demand for robust infrastructure and modern urban living spaces has increased.
-Urbanization is a de??ning phenomenon, with millions of individuals relocating from rural areas to cities in search of better employment opportunities, education, and improved lifestyles.
+As the country experiences rapid economic growth and urban migration, the demand for robust infrastructure and modern urban living spaces has in creased.
+Urbanization is a defining phenomenon, with millions of individuals relocating from rural areas to cities in search of better employment opportunities, education, and improved lifestyles.
 This mass movement has led to an increased need for housing, transportation networks, healthcare facilities, and educational institutions.
-Also, the governments various mission re??ects this shift, aiming to transform numerous cities into technologically advanced, sustainable, and liveable urban centres.
-This initiative encompasses a wide spectrum of projects, from building e??cient public transportation systems and waste management solutions to creating green spaces and digital infrastructure.
-All these endeavours are underpinned by the pivotal role of cement as a primary construction material.

 Opportunity & Threats

 The growing housing sector, which typically accounts for 60% to 65% of Indias cement consumption, will also continue to remain a key demand driver.
-In the Union Budget 2023–24, the government has allocated US $1.8 billion for the creation of safe housing, clean drinking water, and sanitation, and increasing road and telecom connectivity, among other initiatives.
-The government has also allocated US $9.6 billion to address housing shortages.

 The cement sector is a major contributor to the countrys greenhouse gas (GHG) emissions.
 The Indian cement industry is also taking steps to reduce its environmental impact through the adoption of new technologies.
-The cement industry is one of the largest industrial emitters of greenhouse gases (GHGs), accounting for around 7 per cent of global CO2 emissions.
+The cement industry is one of the largest industrial emitters of greenhouse gases (GHGs), accounting for around 7 per cent of global C02 emissions.
 This is due to the energy-intensive process of cement production, which involves heating limestone and clay to over 1400 degrees Celsius.

-Segmentwise, Financial and Operational Performance
+Segment wise, Financial and Operational Performance

 Since January, 2017, your Company operates in Single Segment i.e. Cement Segment.
 The discussion on Financial Performance with respect to Operational Performance forms a part of the Directors Report.